 Why You’ve Already Met Your Perfect Mentor

-When many people decide they want a mentor, they make the mistake of going out and looking for one.
-They do so by reaching out to people they admire on LinkedIn or attending events in hopes of meeting and asking for help from higher-level professionals they just met.
+When many people decide they want a mentor, they make the mistake of going out and looking for someone new to their networks.
+They do so by reaching out to people they admire on LinkedIn or attending events in hopes of meeting and asking for help from higher-level professionals they have just met.
 Too many people make the mistake of seeking out mentoring relationships that aren’t meant to be.

 You may need a mentor because you are early in your career, looking to switch jobs, or feel like your growth is stagnating.
 Your prospective mentors are excelling in their careers and do not have time to invest in strangers.
 In her book, Lean In, Sheryl Sandberg, the COO of Facebook, recommends seeking mentorship from people whom you already have a relationship with.

 You are much more likely to be successful for a few reasons:

 - You are adding a new element to your existing relationship – not forming a new one.

 - They have seen your work and know what you are capable of accomplishing.

 - If you work with them or have met them through a professional group, they are in an optimal position to help guide your career.

 According to Diane Schumaker Krieg, the Global Head of Research and Strategy at Wells Fargo, one of the leading American banks, the best way to earn a mentor is to excel in your career.